 White sugar: 1/4 cup

 Most dried herbs are considered low FODMAP and safe to use in 1 teaspoon servings.
 Common, safe choices include basil, oregano, rosemary, thyme, parsley, sage, and cilantro.
 While safe in typical cooking amounts, it is recommended to avoid blends that contain hidden garlic or onion powder.
+Lemongrass stalks used as an aromatic infusion (simmered in broth/rice then discarded before eating) are safe for both FODMAP and GERD diets — only the flavor compounds transfer, not the fibrous carbohydrates.

 Fennel (seeds): ✔️